ayushbpl10/protoc-gen-rights/README.md

-# protoc-gen-zap
+# protoc-gen-rights

-Generates code for zap core.ObjectMarshaler from proto messages for faster marshaling   .
+Generates code for rights from proto messages for rights implememntation .

-### Example